Idah Nabayiga

-Idah Nabayiga (born 14 November 1979) is a Ugandan politician and the District Woman Representative for Kalangala District in Uganda's 10th Parliament.
-She is also a member of the National Resistance Movement on whose ticket she ran on in the 2016 general elections.
+Idah Nabayiga (born 14 November 1979) is a Ugandan politician and was the District Woman Representative for Kalangala District in Uganda's 10th Parliament.
+Nabayiga lost her parliamentary seat in the 11th parliament to the late Hellen Nakimuli (NUP) in 2021 and 2026 but later returned to the August house in June 2026 after a bye-election.
+She is a member of the National Resistance Movement on whose ticket she ran in the 2016,2021, and 2026 general elections.